 This tiny bistro on Gillygate is the kind of place only the locals know about.
 Take a table in its hidden garden to enjoy lunch in the shadow of York Minster (delicious soups and sandwiches are great value at lunchtime), or go in the evening and try the slow-cooked lamb, home oak-smoked salmon fillet or fresh fig and blue cheese salad. cafeno8.co.uk

-Best cafés in York
+Best cafés and food shops in York

 Mannion & Co, Blake Street